django/deps/draft/0020-annual-release-cycle.rst

   ``django/__init__.py`` and related locations.
 * Updating the download and "supported versions" pages on djangoproject.com.
-* Communicating the change via the Django blog and the Marketing Working Group.
+* Communicating the change via the Django blog and other marketing efforts.

 Copyright
 =========